ArielYssou/Monitoria/README.md

 # Monitoria

- Parses grades imported from moodle (seeks for files in the directory ~/Downloads by default) and arranges then for easy exportation and storage.
+ This code was created to help with the monitoring of the 'scale-up' courses in USP.
+It parses grades imported from moodle (seeks the grade files in ~/Downloads by default) and arranges then for easy exportation and storage.
 Can take account of the attendance of a given class inputted by the user using a interactive menu.
-Can also establish new group formations based on grades and average attendance of each student.
+Can also establish new group formations based on grades and on the average attendance of each student.

+## Instalation

+ Clone it directly:

+`git clone git@github.com:ArielYssou/Monitoria.git`
+`cd Monitoria`

+And install dependencies:

+`python3 setup.py install`

 ## Synopsis
         monitoria.sh [-h] [-f <class number>] [-q <class number>] [-a <class number>] [-l <list number>] [-e <exam number>] [-m mid-exam number ] [-t {f,q,a,l,e,m,g}]